pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 will be easiest to just write code for each of the four cases where change is needed (€1, €2, €3, €4), rather than try to work out a general change-giving algorithm.

+### Improvement: Add sound effects

+Find some suitably-licensed sounds on the web for clicking buttons, inserting money, accepting money, and so on.
+Add them to the project, and play the sounds at appropriate times in the program.
+You can use the Pytch methods

+    self.start_sound("button-click")

+and/or

+    self.play_sound_until_done("coin-insertion")

+to do this.